 And that’s awesome.

-I have only recently starting delving into the depths of necessary research to make a book feel real in the space it occupies.
+I have only recently started delving into the depths of necessary research to make a book feel real in the space it occupies.
 In the past, my stories have been shorter, among other things, and the need for in-depth research both wasn’t as pressing and wasn’t as enticing.
 As of late, my interest in the things I do not know, or would like to know more about, has increased rapidly, inspiring me to work on new books in topics I might have otherwise never touched – or never touched properly.

 Research is a tricky subject for writers, not helped by the age-old adage, write what you know, that, in my opinion, is often wrongly shared.
 Write what you know, yes.
 Write the way it feels to have your heart broken by the one person who you always thought you could trust.
 Write the way spring rain feels on your cheeks.
 Write the burst of incredible joy at seeing an old friend, at kissing a new lover, at tasting a chocolate pie.